nabil34000/schatzhauser/docs/accounts_per_ip.md

 WHERE ip = ?;
 ```

-The SQL code above will also count deleted users (unless hard-deleted) and spam accounts on the same IP as the latter may change (VPN, NAT).
-This is a rough fix:
+The SQL code above will also count deleted users (unless hard-deleted).
+A user may have old forgotten accounts, which should not prevent new account creation.
+The main worry is only consistent spamming to over flood DB.

+The solution is to count per time window, not per life-time.

 ```sql
 SELECT COUNT(*) FROM users